Skip to content

 Edit/revise copy for style and substance.

-Send a final copy to the author/stakeholders for approval.
+Send a final copy to the author and stakeholders for revisions/approval.

 Proof and approve the final layout.

-Share links/assets with [contact] for additional promotion, repurposing, distribution according to content plan.
+Share links/assets with content partners for additional promotion, repurposing, and distribution efforts per the content plan.

 Collect metrics data and generate reports.

-Share data with stakeholders to inform potential adjustments or future content plans.
+Share performance data with stakeholders to inform potential adjustments or future content plans.

-Note these details to help organize your tasks in logical order:
+To help organize your tasks in logical order, also answer these questions:

 • Which tasks must happen before others can start?